Last updated on October 19th, 2022 at 07:05 am

 “How can you totally trust these commercial banks because most of them will want to corner the dollar for themselves and whatever is left, then they can now share with the market at a rate they want?” he was quoted by The Punch

-What are the effects of the new order by CBN on businesses that depend on forex?
+Effects of the new order by CBN on businesses that depend on forex

 While I believe that the CBN has all mechanisms within its power to track all illegal transactions, its decision to stop sales of dollars to the Bureau De Change Operators will have negative effects on the already debt-lurked economy.